gemmarepiso/page/index.md

 I am a Ph.D. candidate at the UCLA Spanish and Portuguese Department.
 My primary area of research is the development of bilingual child grammars.
 In addition, I work on the phonetics and phonology of adult Spanish heritage speakers.
 I am advised by Ji Young Kim and Victoria Mateu.

+Check out my **teaching** [site](./teaching.md) for a list of courses.

+- I have designed hybrid classes for L2 Catalan learners (with the support of an UCOP ILTI grant).
+- Teaching Catalan as a foreign language has also informed my research.
+Specifically, I have examined the profiles of L2 Catalan students.
+This is joint work with Anna Tudela-Isanta, Josep Vidal-Arráez and Ruben Manuel Oronich published in [*Treballs de Sociolingüística*](https://www.raco.cat/index.php/TSC/article/view/374466).
+A new study on the motivation to learn L2 Catalan has just been accepted by *International Journal of Multilingualism*.

 ## Current and upcoming events

-- Paper in collaboration with Ji Young Kim on child and adult Spanish trill production in *Bilingualism:Language and Cognition*
+- Paper in collaboration with Ji Young Kim on child and adult Spanish trill production in *Bilingualism: Language and Cognition*
 - Poster presented at the *44th BUCLD* - Repairing Onsetless Syllables during Late Childhood
 - Ultrasound studies on Spanish trill production in collaboration with Ji Young Kim, Erin Mauffray and Matt Faytak to be presented at *Acoustics Virtually Everywhere*
 - Poster presented at the *2020 LSA* on lexically-conditioned acquisition of between-word junctures in English monolingual grammars.